Acarologist/datacleanup/codebook.md

 **Note:** These values were chosen, and the columns containing the `meanFreq` and `angle` data were discarded due to the fact that the instructions for this assignment indicated to take only the measurements on the mean and standard deviation for each measurement.
 Because both the `meanFreq` data consisted of a weighted average of the frequency data, and the `angle` data measured the angle between two vectors, I chose to exclude them from the analysis.
 This left only the mean and standard deviation values for the remaining 33 feature variables (for a total of 66 numeric variables).

+### 2.5 Calculation of the mean of the numeric data columns
+The `ddply` function from the `plyr package` was used calculate the average (mean) value of each of the columns, for each subject and each activity.
+For example, the average value for the column "TimeBodyAccelerometricMeanX" (column 3 of the tidy.clean dataset) was calculated for subject 1, while walking, walking upstairs, walking downstairs, sitting, standing, and laying down.
+This process was repeated for each of the 30 subjects.
+The resultant dataset consists of 180 observations (`30 subjects * 6 activities = 180`), and 68 variables ("subject", "activity", and 66 "MeanOf____" numeric variables - please see **Appendix 1** for a list of all columns in each dataset).

 ## 3. Variable (feature) labels of the tidy datasets
 ### 3.1 Explaination of labelling choices
 The variable labels were converted to sentence case, without spaces as a compromise between readability and convenience of reference within R. Although many prefer labels to be in all lowercase, it is my opinion that sentence case makes distinguishing between the words of the label much easier, particularly when very long variable names are used.
 Underscores and spaces were avoided in the labels to minimize typing if one needs to reference a particular variable in downstream analyses.
 I personally find these expanded names to be awkward and unwieldy, and were this analysis for my personal use, I would have kept the original feature descriptions (after removing the R unfriendly characters).
 However, as the course project requirements state to make the names descriptive, I have done so.